Banner Health

 Possible complications of a colonoscopy

-• Reaction to the medication (sedative) that helps you relax and feel sleepy.
+• Reaction to the sedative medication

 How to prepare for a colonoscopy